 Our group consists of nine full-time pediatric orthopedic surgeons, two of whom are members of the American Osteopathic Academy of Orthopedics.
-Cincinnati Children's is nationally ranked in all 10 pediatric specialties evaluated by U.S. News & World Report.
-The Division of Orthopaedic Surgery was ranked fourth in the country in that report.
+Cincinnati Children's is nationally ranked in all 10 pediatric specialties evaluated by U.S. News & World Report, including another high ranking for the Division of Orthopaedic Surgery.

 Rotations run two to six months.
 Our CORE Curriculum is built around our six-month rotators.
 We have a busy education schedule, which includes two didactic lectures a week, weekly pre- and post-op X-ray conference as well as an Outcomes Conference and Mortality and Morbidity conference once a month, research meetings, monthly Journal Club, and quarterly professor visits, which include Spine and Hand Days with a combined radiology / ortho / pathology conference.
 In the interest of preparing orthopedic residents for their boards, we have an oral practical exam quarterly for their educational benefit.

 Residents are expected to complete a research project or case study during their rotation.
 They work with our research associates, learn about IRB processes and have many resources available to collect their data and direct them in their research endeavors.
 We consider the research portion to be one of the most important aspects of the rotation.